 Ingredients and substitutions

-Chives can be omitted without affecting the final product, but add nice flavor and a pop of color to your bread.
+- Chives - Can be omitted without affecting the final product, but add nice flavor and a pop of color to your bread.
 Chives can also be substituted with chopped green onions.

 Cheddar Garlic Zucchini Bread